swarajdalmia/ML-Notes/notes/tensorflow.md

 # feed_dict must be used whenever one wants to assign values to placeholders in python
 ```

 - variables : allows us to add trainable parameters to a graph.
 Typically used for weights and biases.
+Names can be assigned to variables.
+TensorFlow graph, it will be saved as weight.

 ```
-var = tf.Variable(tf.truncated_normal([3]))
+var = tf.Variable(tf.truncated_normal([3]), name="weight")
 with tf.Session() as sess:
     sess.run(tf.global_variables_initializer()) #One has to call, glocal_variables_initializer when one uses tf.Varaible print(sess.run(var)) # [ 0.50536436 0.56707895 0.98391068 ]
 ```
+We can also initialize a new variable with a value from another variable using initialized_value().
+However, after defining a variable, we need to initialize all of the variables in the computational graph.
+That can be done using tf.global_variables_initializer().

+We can also create a TensorFlow variable using tf.get_variable().
+It takes the three important parameters, which are name, shape, and initializer.
+Unlike tf.Variable(), we cannot pass the value directly to tf.get_variable(); instead, we use initializer.

+Variables created using tf.Variable() cannot be shared, and every time we call tf.Variable(), it will create a new variable.
+But tf.get_variable() checks the computational graph for an existing variable with the specified parameter.
+If the variable already exists, then it will be reused; otherwise, a new variable will be created

+It is recommended to use tf.get_variable() rather than tf.Variable(), because tf.get_variable, allows you to share variables, and it will make the code refactoring easier.

 ## Operators